checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ## Blocking Vercel deployments

-If you have the `Block my deployment when a check fails`-checkbox enabled, Checkly informs Vercel whether a Vercel deployment should be "blocked" based on the following rules, per check type:
+If you have the `Block my deployment when a check fails` checkbox enabled, Checkly informs Vercel whether a Vercel deployment should be "blocked" based on the following rules, per check type:

 ### API checks
 For **API checks** any failing check results in a blocked Vercel deployment.
-This is simple, binary state e.g. it either fails or doesn't.
+This is a simple, binary state: it either fails or doesn't.

 ### Browser checks